Rafffaelb/Dirac_Billiard/README.md

 **In this repository**, I perform numerical simulations of shot-noise power, also known as the spectral density of the noise.
 In the same way as the conductance, I analyze the influence of the chGOE, chGUE, and chGSE ensembles on the distributions of shot-noise power, as well as the average and variance.
 I also explore the dependence of shot-noise power with the number of open channels and the barrier's transparency Γ, recovering some results of the literature.
 The shot-noise produced by scattered electrons in a chaotic cavity can be used to indicate the presence of entangled electron pairs by violations of Bell's inequality.

+## Concurrence

+**In this repository**, I analyze the influence of the time-reversal symmetry in the concurrence and entanglement of formation for the Dirac billiard.
+So I study the concurrence and entanglement of formation produced in the chiral/sub-lattice degree of freedom and compare this production of entangled states when the time-reversal symmetry is broken or preserved.
+I also obtain the distributions of concurrence and entanglement of formation, as well as the average and variance in terms of the barrier's transparency Γ. Comparing Schrödinger and Dirac repositories, the Dirac billiard produces more entanglement pairs than Schrödinger one.

 ## References